FAQ

 How does Spotlight Search work with Cakeday?

 Cakeday indexes your birthday records using CoreSpotlight.
 You can swipe down on your Home Screen and search by name, pinyin romanization, or zodiac sign.
-Matching results appear directly in the system search results with countdown information, without opening Cakeday.
+Matching results appear directly in the system search results with countdown information.
+See Spotlight, Siri, and Shortcuts for the full list of system integrations.

-Pinyin search is supported because Chinese users typically type pinyin on their keyboard — without pinyin indexing, searching “zhangsan” would not find “张三”.
-Cakeday indexes both the original name and its pinyin so that either input method works.
+Pinyin search is supported because Chinese users typically type pinyin on their keyboard.
+Without pinyin indexing, searching “zhangsan” would not find “张三”.
+Cakeday indexes both the original name and its pinyin so both input methods can match records.

 Can I use Siri to check birthdays?

 Yes.
-Cakeday integrates with App Intents and Shortcuts.
+On supported system versions, Cakeday integrates with App Intents and Shortcuts.
 You can ask Siri about today’s birthdays, upcoming birthdays, and specific people, and you can build shortcuts for search, add, and random-entry actions.
-This works on iPhone, iPad, Apple Watch, and Mac.
+See Spotlight, Siri, and Shortcuts.

 Known limitation: Siri may not recognize Chinese names accurately when spoken.
 For best results, use Siri in English (e.g., “upcoming birthdays”) or use Shortcuts for queries involving Chinese names.